CrowdStrike/caracara/README.md

-This example will use the API credentials set in the environment to list the hostnames and IDs of all systems within your Falcon tenant that have not checked into your CrowdStrike tenant within the past 7 days.
+This example will use the API credentials set in the environment to list the hostnames and IDs of all systems within your Falcon tenant that have not checked into the CrowdStrike cloud within the past 7 days.
 """

 from caracara import Client